akhilchibber/Plant-Seedlings-Classification/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Jupyter Notebook installed and running.
 3. Install the required dependencies.
-4. Download the "V2 Plant Seedlings Dataset" and place it in the designated directory.
+4. Download the "Plant Seedlings Classification Dataset" and place it in the designated directory.
 5. Open and run the Jupyter Notebook "Plant_Seedlings_Classification.ipynb" to train and evaluate the model.

 ## Contributing